hoehnth/sddm/docs/EXPIRED-PASSWORD.md

 Responses from greeter frontend to the backend:

-* ``sddm.enablePwdRenewal()``
+* ``sddm.enablePwdChange()``
-The theme tells the greeter it can handle password renewal (has a dialog and logic as described above).
+The theme tells the greeter it can handle password change (has a dialog and logic as described above).
-For themes which do not have a password renewal dialog, this method is not called.
+For themes which do not have a password change capabiliy, this method is not called.
 In that case the pam conversation is just canceled (otherwise pam_conv user session sits there waiting for password response).
 This will keep compatibility to (older) themes which do not support expired passwords yet.